CUFP/cufp.org/src/site/2014/2014-09-04_1330_1700_t5-edwin-brady-idris-practical-software-verification-with-Dependent-types.md

 languages.
 Since 2008, he has been designing and implementing the Idris programming language, a general purpose functional programming language with dependent types, which he uses to implement verified domain specific languages.
-When he\'s not doing that, he\'s likely to be playing a game of Go, wrestling with the crossword, or stuck on a train somewhere in Britain.
+When he's not doing that, he's likely to be playing a game of Go, wrestling with the crossword, or stuck on a train somewhere in Britain.
 </div>